kyleyang2020/Pong/README.md

 # Pong
- Simple Pong Game
+ Simple Pong game the assignment is done, for SCI 31920.
- The assignment is done.